USDA-SCINet/scinet-site/sn_collections/_events/2022-11-29-Carpentries.md

 title: "Geospatial Workshop"
 # author: Heather Jones
 excerpt: The SCINet Office is collaborating with The Carpentries to provide a Geospatial Workshop.
 This workshop will provide instruction for working with geospsatial data using R.
+description: Event - The SCINet Office is collaborating with The Carpentries to provide a Geospatial Workshop.
+This workshop will provide instruction for working with geospsatial data using R.
 type: training
 provider: Carpentries
 tags: Geospatial R-Project